bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 - Have a look at our forums at [HPC-talk](https://hpc-talk.cubi.bihealth.org/) to see if someone already solved the same problem.
   If not, create a new topic.
 Administrators, CUBI, and other users can see and answer your question.
 - For problems while connecting and logging in, please contact [helpdesk@mdc-berlin.de](mailto:helpdesk@mdc-berlin.de) or [helpdesk@charite.de](mailto:helpdesk@charite.de).
-- For problems with BIH HPC please contact [hpc-helpdesk@bihealth.de].
+- For problems with BIH HPC please contact [hpc-helpdesk@bih-charite.de].

 ## I cannot connect to the cluster.
 What's wrong?